theupdateframework/pep-on-pypi-with-tuf/README.rst

 accidentally or deliberately tampered with by a mirror or a CDN because the mirror or CDN will not have any of the PyPI or developer keys required to sign for projects.
-However, it would not protect projects from attackers who have compromised PyPI because they will be able to manipulate the TUF metadata of the *bins* role by using the compromised online keys.
+However, it would not protect projects from attackers who have compromised PyPI because attackers will be able to manipulate the TUF metadata of the *bins* role with the compromised online keys.

-In order to complete support for continuous delivery, we propose that the *bins* role (and its delegated roles) sign for all PyPI projects with an online key.
-The *targets* role, which only signs with an offline key, MUST delegate all PyPI projects to *bins* role.
+In order to complete support for continuous delivery, this PEP proposes that the *bins* role (and its delegated roles) sign for all PyPI projects with an online key.
+The *targets* role, which only signs with an offline key, MUST delegate all PyPI projects to the *bins* role.
 This means that when pip downloads with TUF a distribution from a project on PyPI, it will consult the *bins* role about the TUF metadata for the project.
 If the *bins* role has not delegated the project, then the project is considered to be non-existent on PyPI.

 Metadata Management
 ===================

-In this section, we examine the TUF metadata that PyPI must manage.
+This section examines the management of TUF metadata stored on PyPI.
 Examples of the metadata described here may be seen at our testbed mirror of `PyPI-with-TUF`__.